 Essential reading: Best heart rate training chest straps

-Headphones are also great for people who work out and want to check their steps, distance traveled, and calories burned, among other information.
+Headphones are also great for people who work out and want to check their steps, distance traveled, and calories burned, on the fly.
 Some smart earbuds even claim to be able to track brain waves through EEG and provide real-time feedback about focus, stress, sleep patterns, and relaxation.

-Wearables suppliers are increasingly looking beyond the wrist, and the ears may very well be the next big growth area in this $10 billion market.
+Wearables suppliers are increasingly looking beyond the wrist, and the ears may very well be the next big growth area.
 The best technology is invisible.
-That’s the road we’re going down.
+This the road we’re going down.

 Samsung Gear IconX

-These smart buds offer a cable-free design with comfortable, stabilizing ear gels to keep the headset where it belongs and a charging carrying case, for storage and charging when not in use.
+Samsung smart buds offer a cable-free design with comfortable, stabilizing ear gels to keep the headset where it belongs.
+There is also a carrying case for storage and charging when not in use.

 Users can stream music directly from their phone, or use the built-in music player and not have to worry about carrying their phone around with them.
 4GB of on board storage allows you to store up to 1,000 songs directly on the headset.
 With Ambient Sound Mode, outside sounds are passed through to keep you safe and aware of your surroundings.

-Designed primarily with fitness in mind, there is a built in activity tracker and heart rate monitor to help take your workout to the next level.
-You can receive hands-free reporting on distance, heart rate, calories burned and speed, all in real-time.
-The headphones are also compatible with a host of 3rd party fitness apps.
+Designed primarily with fitness in mind, there is a built in activity tracker and heart rate monitor to help keep tabs on your activity.
+The headphones will deliver hands-free reporting on distance, heart rate, calories burned and speed, all in real-time.
+Gear IconX with will also play nicely with a host of 3rd party fitness apps.

 This is a great all-in-one training solution for sports, which features a built-in heart rate monitor.
 The buds are built to provide high quality audio via Dolby enhanced sound and take a beating because they’re sweat and weather-proof towards US Military Standards.